Top 10 Most Renowned Mid Century Modern Architects

 Wright’s residential designs of this era were known as “prairie houses” because the designs complement Illinois wide, flat and grassy terrain.
 Wright kept the homes to two-stories (where traditional homes could be three or more) with one-story projections.
 Shunning walls dividing up the first floor interior, he opened kitchen to living room to dining room as much as he could.
 The low-pitched roofs ended in broad overhanging eaves.
 He showcased the beauty of wood, brick and other natural materials and opened home interiors up to the outdoors with big windows.

-While historians consider Fallingwater in Pennsylvania to be Wright’s masterpiece, other residences like the Arthur Heurtley House and Darwin Martin House are both considered showpieces.
+While historians consider Fallingwater in Pennsylvania (below) to be Wright’s masterpiece, other residences like the Arthur Heurtley House and Darwin Martin House are both considered showpieces.

 Throughout a chaotic personal life impacted by scandal (3 partners/wives, one murdered by a mentally ill employee, and 7 children), Wright completed 425 buildings.